netantho/epicslide/README.md

 # Presentation Configuration

-Landslide allows to configure your presentation using a `cfg` configuration file, therefore easing the aggregation of source directories and the reuse of them across presentations.
-Landslide configuration files use the `cfg` syntax.
+Epicslide allows to configure your presentation using a `cfg` configuration file, therefore easing the aggregation of source directories and the reuse of them across presentations.
+Epicslide configuration files use the `cfg` syntax.
 If you know `ini` files, you get the picture.
 Below is a sample configuration file:

-    [landslide]
+    [epicslide]
     theme  = /path/to/my/beautiful/theme
     source = 0_my_first_slides.md
              a_directory